Neuroimaging: assisting with the diagnosis of dementia

 Florbetaben, an 18F-labeled stilbene derivative, trade name NeuraCeqTM (florbetaben F18 injection), is a diagnostic radiopharmaceutical developed to visualize ß-amyloid plaques in the brain.
 The tracer successfully completed a global multicenter phase 0–III development program and obtained approval in Europe, US and South Korea in 2014.

-Piramal Imaging recently initiated a research program to develop an 18F-labeled compound targeting Tau, a potential biomarker for diagnosing non-AD dementias as well as for monitoring neurodegeneration in AD-related dementia.
+A research program is running to develop an 18F-labeled compound targeting Tau, a potential biomarker for diagnosing non-AD dementias as well as for monitoring neurodegeneration in AD-related dementia.
 Tau tangles are an important measure of neuronal death and correlate strongly with cognitive decline.
 Detection of Tau may therefore contribute to advanced monitoring of cognitive performance in patients with dementia.
+With PI-2620 a suitable lead compound has been identified, that is currently being further investigated in clinical studies.
+First results have been presented at scientific conferences in 2017.
+For more detailed information see also the AD/PD 2017 conference report from Alzforum about Tau tracers in development.

 Another CNS product candidate is an 18F-labeled deuterated monoamine oxidase B (MAO-B) ligand specifically targeting activated astrocytes during neuroinflammation.
 An early component of neuroinflammation, astrogliosis is involved in neurodegenerative disorders including AD, multiple sclerosis, amyotrophic lateral sclerosis and Parkinson’s disease.
 PET imaging of activated astrocytes during neuroinflammation would enhance characterization and monitoring of disease progression and therapy.
 A Phase I study is currently planned to further investigate this 18F-MAO-B ligand.